Charlottetown Conference: Conference

 There is no formal transcript of the Charlottetown meetings.
-What historians have learned know has been gathered from private sources, such as letters written home by delegates.
+What historians have learned now has been gathered from private sources, such as letters written home by delegates.
 We know that there was agreement on the need for a detailed discussion of a potential union.
 It is known that the Maritime delegates put aside their idea of Maritime Union, while the Canadians could see solutions to their own problems in a larger union.

 The majority of the conference took place at the colony's legislative building, Province House, although some social functions such as dinners and banquets were held at other venues including Government House and Inkerman House, the home of the colony's Lieutenant Governor.

 The conference had begun on Thursday September 1 with a banquet for the delegates.
 Parties and banquets were held each night after the day's discussions had ended, except for Sunday September 4, when they did not meet.
 The representatives from the Province of Canada dominated the conference, overshadowing the concerns of the Maritimes, and laying out foundations for the union that benefited them the most.
 Four of the first five days were spent outlining the Canadian position, and the Maritime representatives did not discuss their own plans until September 6 and 7.
 One Canadian delegate, George Brown, spent two days discussing the details of the proposed constitution, which would keep Canada within the British Empire.

 Most of the Maritimes were convinced that a wider union including the Province of Canada would also be beneficial to them; Prince Edward Island was unsure, however, and very much against confederation.
 The delegates also believed that union could be achieved within a few years, rather than in an undefined period in the future as they had originally planned.
 The initial intentions of the conference was for the Maritimes to discuss the possibility of a union within provinces.
 The Province of Canada (consisting of present-day Ontario and Quebec) requested one of their own delegates to attend the conference.
 If not for the inclusion of 8 Canadian delegates from the province of Canada, the constitution would not have been proposed within federal union.

 The conference concluded on Wednesday September 7, but the representatives agreed to meet again the next month in both Halifax, Nova Scotia, and Quebec City (see Quebec Conference).
 A ball was also held on September 8, after which the delegates returned home.
 In addition to political meetings, the delegates participated in social activities like special lunches, small boating trips, and a ball, which gave delegates the opportunity to bond.
 The delegates from the respective provinces met again on September 10 and 12, 1864 in Halifax, Nova Scotia, where further discussions arose regarding the union and idea of the constitution.
 Following meetings in Halifax, representatives met in Quebec city, on October 10 to 27, 1864.
 The Quebec Conference fostered a draft constitution for the proposed federal union.